 The complete procedures for handling academic fraud should be read and followed by the DEO as closely as possible.
 The DEO should make sure all instructors in the department understand the academic misconduct policy and procedures.
 Questions about academic fraud may be addressed to Amy Korthank.

 The Office of the Registrar posts a grade distribution report online each semester.
 These reports may be found in InfoBank under Miscellaneous Reports.

 The DEO should review and approve all departmental grades, monitoring any significant divergences from the recommended collegiate guidelines.
 DEOs should raise questions or concerns about grades with Helena Dettmer, Associate Dean for Undergraduate Programs and Curriculum, who monitors departmental grading practices.

 The DEO is responsible for making sure that enrollment in courses and sections offered by the academic unit is closely monitored and that alternative plans exist if a course is canceled.
 Undergraduate and graduate courses and sections with a low enrollment must be reported to the Executive Associate Dean as soon as possible after the end of the early registration period.
 The online Low Enrollment Report form may be used.
 Every semester, the Executive Associate Dean reviews these reports and discusses low enrollment with the DEO.

 Independent Study Courses

 Independent study contracts are required for all independent undergraduate courses and must be kept on file by the department.
 The DEO must also make sure that all undergraduate independent study courses are reported to the Associate Dean of Undergraduate Programs and Curriculum at the end of each academic year or before the beginning of the fall semester.
 The Undergraduate Independent Study Report may be submitted electronically.
-Questions should be addressed to Associate Dean Helena Dettmer.
+Questions should be addressed to the Associate Dean for Undergraduate Education.